Old car logos: American car companies that went out of business

 Logo Continental

-Among American automobile companies that have not stood the test of time.
-One example is Continental, created by Ford to capture the high-end luxury car market, a segment larger than even the premium Lincoln brand.
+American automobile companies that have not stood the test of time include Continental, which Ford created to capture the high-end luxury car market, a segment larger than the premium Lincoln brand.

 The Continental logo exuded the sophistication and elegance one would expect from a luxury brand.
 The logo, depicting a horse standing up on its hind legs, simultaneously conveys a sense of grace and power, perfectly in line with the brand’s positioning as a purveyor of high-performance and luxury automobiles.

 Another intriguing element of the logo is the “O” inscribed in the letter “C,” an artistic choice that reflects the brand’s creative flair.
-This subtle touch not only serves an aesthetic function but also adds depth to the logo design, making it visually pleasing and conceptually appealing.
+This subtle touch serves an aesthetic function and adds depth to the logo design, making it visually pleasing and conceptually appealing.

 Continental sought to redefine the luxury car market by offering high-performance vehicles with sleek designs and cutting-edge features.
-The brand has not stood the test of time, but its legacy is a testament to the ambition and innovation that often characterizes attempts to break new ground in the automotive industry.
+The brand has not stood the test of time.
+Still, its legacy is a testament to the ambition and innovation that often characterizes attempts to break new ground in the automotive industry.

 DeLorean